 Between October 2021 and January 2022, Virginia saw a spike in the 7-day average of doses administered.
 In general, the number of vaccines administered decreased as the winter 2021-2022 Omicron surge subsided.
-As of November 22nd, 2022 the peak average number of vaccines administered in Virginia in November occurred on November 1st, with 16,341 doses (Source).
+As of December 21st, 2022 the peak average number of vaccines administered in Virginia in December occurred on December 13th, with 8,243 doses (Source).
 These trends in Virginia generally match that of the United States as a whole, which saw an increase in demand for vaccines during the winter months when the first Omicron variant was spreading, then a general decrease in demand from the second half of January 2022 onward, and a slight uptake in vaccinations again as the BA.5 subvariant began to spread (Source; Source).
-Statewide and nationally, the daily number of vaccines administered gradually decreased over the month of November (Source; Source).
+Statewide and nationally, the daily number of vaccines administered gradually decreased over the month of November and started to slightly increase again in December (Source; Source).